freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 A **Fiber[E,A]** is created by calling *fork* on a value of type **ZIO[R,E,A]**, this tells the runtime environment to run the program described by the **ZIO[R,E,A]** value on a new fiber.

-Now that we know how to make our consumer run on its own fiber, let's go through the actions our consumer need to perform
+Now that we know how to make our consumer run on its own fiber, let's go through the actions our consumer needs to perform
 1. Take a message from the queue or timeout if there are no more messages,
 2. Perform user action, if timeout / defect swallow and log it.
 3. Repeat forever until we are interrupted, or there's a timeout in step 1.